Pooley Hubert

 Allison Thomas Stanislaus "Pooley" Hubert (April 6, 1901 – February 26, 1978) was an American football player and coach of football and basketball.
 Regarded as one of the South's greatest college football stars, he played quarterback for coach Wallace Wade's football teams at the University of Alabama from 1922 to 1925, leading Alabama to its first bowl game, the 1926 Rose Bowl, known as "the game that changed the South."
 Wade called him "undoubtedly one of the greatest football players of all time."
 Hubert later became the head football and basketball coach at the Mississippi State Teachers College—now known as University of Southern Mississippi—and Virginia Military Institute.
 He was inducted into the College Football Hall of Fame as a player in 1964.

 Early years

-Pooley dropped out of high school to fight in World War I. He attended Missouri Military Academy in Mexico, Missouri, where played football in the fall of 1920.
+Pooley dropped out of high school to fight in World War I. He attended Missouri Military Academy in Mexico, Missouri, where he played football in the fall of 1920.
 Pooley earned a scholarship to play football at Princeton University, but arrived too late for the entrance exams.
 He tried a few other schools including Georgia Tech, for which he was one day late, before ultimately enrolling at the University of Alabama as a 20-year-old freshman.
 (Note: By the time he was a 24-year-old senior, his teammates had begun calling him "Papa Pooley" because he was so much older than them.)